 Last updated on

-Wine boxes are not only cool looking, but they may hold some sentimental value for us.
+Wine racks and boxes are not only cool looking for wine decor, but they may hold some sentimental value for us.
 What can we do with them?
 My wife had a kinda genius idea.
 This past year we made a rule to give each other handmade gifts.
 Since I’m a foodie, she came up with this idea for me.
 (I’m still having trouble believing she didn’t get some help! wink, wink)

 What’s extra amazing is she killed two birds with one stone on this DIY project.
 Check out my old technique for storing my recipes…

 Yes, I had recipes on napkins, index cards, Post-it notes, magazine pages, and print outs.
 You could find them in any crevice of the kitchen too.
 I’m notorious for sticking Post-its inside my cabinet doors with recipes.
 Not exactly the ideal organization technique.
 Because I would just set the recipe papers next to me while cooking, they are covered in every ingredient imaginable.
 Just look at my favorite recipe…